Skip to content

 4. ELF segment loading with addresses and sizes

-5. Round-robin step loop entering, with periodic time markers
+5. The round-robin step loop running, with periodic time markers

 CPU 1 boots in power-down mode (per real GR712RC behaviour).
-It will remain idle until CPU 0 releases it via the IRQMP, exactly as on the hardware.
-The single-threaded round-robin scheduler still ensures TSO and makes atomics correct by construction.
+It stays idle until CPU 0 releases it via the IRQMP, exactly as on the hardware.
+The single-threaded round-robin scheduler still guarantees Total Store Order and makes atomics (CASA, LDSTUB, SWAP) correct by construction.
+For true host-concurrency SMP add --mt (MultiThread).
+See Multi-core and timing.

 What next?